stracker-phil/wp-no-white-screen/README.md

 # wp-no-white-screen

 This plugin helps troubleshoot issues with the infamous WordPress WSOD.
 Most errors can be caught with WP-DEBUG turned on using tools like X-Debug but some of the fatal errors don't come through either with WP-DEBUG or your PHP error handler.
-This is beacuse PHP lets WP "Handle" the error and when WP misses it it gets missed.
+This is beacuse PHP lets WP "Handle" the error - the way WP handles an fatal error is to not display it [the reason is to increase security, since error messages often reveal information that can be used to leverage an attack on a site]

 Plugin developers and Advanced users who troubleshoot complex issues will find this tool handy.
+No more messing with your PHP configuration or blind-testing to find out what's going on!

 # Usage